coldsofttech/pycolorecho/ADDITIONAL LICENSES.md

-### TERMINAL DISCLAIMER

-The terminals utilized within GitHub Actions for testing, listed below, are the property of their respective owners and are governed by their individual licenses.
-This package explicitly disclaims ownership of these terminals and does not assume responsibility for their utilization within pipelines or other workflows.

 ### COLOR HEX CODES DISCLAIMER

 This package incorporates color HEX codes obtained from Wikipedia sites, as indicated by the provided links.
 It's